pdonorio/rest-mock/README.md

 #### A quick way

-Edit `mylibs/resources/exampleservices.py` and add a rest class:
+Edit `restapi/resources/exampleservices.py` and add a rest class:

 * The class must extend `ExtendedApiResource`
 * The class should use the decorator `@for_all_api_methods(standardata)`
 * Provide at least the `get` method

-The base code is found inside the `mylibs.resources.base` module.
+The base code is found inside the `restapi.resources.base` module.
 Please check the provided examples inside the module to write the right code.

 **Test it**: if your class is called `MyClass`, it will be reachable at the address `http://HOST:PORT/api/myclass` address of the running server.
 You can also specify a different address, by overiding the attribute `endpoint` of your class.